Systemic vasculitis

 Necrotizing vasculitis, also called systemic necrotizing vasculitis, is a general term for the inflammation of veins and arteries that develops into necrosis and narrows the vessels.

-Tumors, medications, allergic reactions, and infectious organisms are some of the recognized triggers for these conditions, even though the precise cause of many of them is unknown.
+Tumors, medications, allergic reactions, and infectious organisms are among the recognized triggers for these conditions, though the precise cause of many is unknown.
 Immune complex disease, anti-neutrophil cytoplasmic antibodies, anti-endothelial cell antibodies, and cell-mediated immunity are examples of pathogenetic factors.

-Numerous secondary symptoms of vasculitis can occur, such as thrombosis, aneurysm formation, bleeding, occlusion of an artery, loss of weight, exhaustion, depression, fever, and widespread pain that worsens in the morning.
+Numerous secondary symptoms of vasculitis can occur, such as blood clots, the formation of weak bulging areas in blood vessel walls (aneurysms), bleeding, blockage (occlusion) of an artery, unintentional weight loss, exhaustion, depression, fever, and widespread pain that worsens in the morning.

-Systemic vasculitides are categorized as small, medium, large, or variable based on the diameter of the vessel they primarily affect.
+Systemic vasculitides are categorized as small, medium, large, or variable based on the diameter of the blood vessel they primarily affect.

 Classification

 Large-vessel vasculitis

-The 2012 Chapel Hill Consensus Conference defines large vessel vasculitis (LVV) as a type of vasculitis that can affect any size artery, but it usually affects the aorta and its major branches more frequently than other vasculitides.
-Takayasu arteritis (TA) and giant cell arteritis (GCA) are the two main forms of LVV.
+The 2012 Chapel Hill Consensus Conference defines large vessel vasculitis (LVV) as a type of vasculitis that can affect any size artery, but usually affects the aorta and its major branches more frequently than other vasculitides.
+Takayasu's arteritis (TA) and giant cell arteritis (GCA) are the two main forms of LVV.

-Takayasu arteritis (TA) is a large-vessel, idiopathic, granulomatous arteritis that primarily affects the aorta, significant branches of it, and (less frequently) the pulmonary arteries.
+Takayasu's arteritis (TA) is a large-vessel, granulomatous arteritis of unknown cause that primarily affects the aorta, significant branches of it, and (less frequently) the pulmonary arteries.
 The disease's symptoms can range from catastrophic neurological impairment to an asymptomatic condition brought on by impalpable pulses or bruits.
-Non-specific features include mild anemia, myalgia, arthralgia, weight loss, malaise, night sweats, and fever.
+Non-specific features include mild anemia, muscle pain, joint pain, unintentional weight loss, generally feeling unwell, night sweats, and fever.

 Giant cell arteritis (GCA) is the most common type of systemic vasculitis in adults.
 Polymyalgia rheumatica (PMR), headache, jaw claudication, and visual symptoms are the classic manifestations; however, 40% of patients present with a variety of occult manifestations.

 Medium vessel vasculitis

-Medium vessel vasculitis is a type of vasculitis that mostly affects the medium arteries, which are the major arteries that supply the viscera and their branches.
+Medium vessel vasculitis is a type of vasculitis that mostly affects the medium-sized arteries, which are the major arteries that supply the organs and their branches.
 Any size artery could be impacted, though.
 The two primary types are polyarteritis nodosa and Kawasaki disease.

-Polyarteritis nodosa is a type of systemic necrotizing vasculitis that primarily affects arteries of medium size.
+Polyarteritis nodosa is a type of systemic necrotizing vasculitis that primarily affects medium-sized arteries.
 While small vessels like arterioles, capillaries, and venules are not affected, small arteries can be.
 The disease spectrum varies from failure of multiple organs to involvement of a single organ.
-Almost any organ could be impacted; however, polyarteritis nodosa rarely affects the lungs for unknown reasons.
+Almost any organ can be affected; however, polyarteritis nodosa rarely affects the lungs for unknown reasons.

 Kawasaki disease is a type of systemic vasculitis of medium-sized vessels with an acute onset that primarily affects young children.
-Fever, conjunctivitis, infection of the skin and mucous membranes, and cervical lymphadenopathy are the main symptoms.
+Fever, conjunctivitis, infection of the skin and mucous membranes, and swollen lymph node glands in the neck are the main signs and symptoms.